g4ixt/QtTinySA/README.md

 ![Main_screen](https://github.com/user-attachments/assets/cb39e630-c1b1-4299-a2d3-c843c63f7591)

 A Python 'TinySA Ultra' (and original 'TinySA') GUI programme using Qt5 and PyQt5.
 Designed to run in Linux but also works in mac (no testing) and Windows.

-For information on how to install it and how to use some of the features, see the Wiki.
+For information on how to install it and how to use some of the features, see the Wiki pages (link above).

 The code attempts to replicate some of the TinySA Ultra on-screen commands on the PC.
 Generator control seemed pointless so I have not added it.
 Development and testing are now on Kubuntu 24.04LTS with Python 3.11.8 and PyQt5 using Spyder.